 Thanks to all who participated in Read Across America activities for 2021.
 Please remember to send us any pictures or screenshots at email@example.com.

-It's never too early to start planning for your 2019 Read Across America activities.
-However, there are very important changes for 2020 and beyond!
+And while it's never too early to start planning for your 2022 Read Across America activities, just remember the very important changes going forward.

 Our emphasis is now on books that students can see themselves reflected in, as well as books that allow readers to see a world or character that might be different than them.

 NEA has expanded its work to “Celebrate a Nation of Diverse Readers” by providing members with a print and digital Read Across America resource calendar and poster, featuring 36 books to help guide them in planning Read Across America year-round events and activities.
 You can find out more at readacrossamerica.org.

 To fully realize our goal of a nation of diverse readers, NEA has re-branded Read Across America to appeal to a wider audience (all grade levels, ages, and background) and, as a result, a new logo and branded materials have been implemented.
 The program has been re-branded with new materials available throughout the 2019-2020 school year, providing a more accurate brand identity for Read Across America, one that is independent of one particular book, publisher, or character.